-When the Embedded Program algorithm is complete, that bank then returns to the read mode and addresses are no longer latched.
+When the Embedded Program algorithm is complete, that bank then returns to reading array data and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7, DQ6, or RY/BY#.
 Refer to the Write Operation Status section for information on these status bits.

 Any commands written to the device during the Embedded Program Algorithm are ignored.
 Note that a hardware reset immediately terminates the program operation.
-The program command sequence should be reinitiated once that bank has returned to the read mode, to ensure data integrity.
+The program command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.